GTY Technology Holdings – Consenus Indicates Potential 89.3% Upside

-GTY Technology Holdings found using ticker (GTYH) have now 2 analysts in total covering the stock.
+GTY Technology Holdings found using ticker (GTYH) now have 2 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 10 and 4.5 and has a mean target at 7.25.
-Given that the stocks previous close was at 3.83 this now indicates there is a potential upside of 89.3%.
-The day 50 moving average is 4.32 and the 200 day MA is 5.34.
-The market capitalisation for the company is $206m.
+The target price ranges between 10 and 4.5 with a mean TP of 7.25.
+With the stocks previous close at 3.83 this is indicating there is a potential upside of 89.3%.
+The 50 day MA is 4.25 and the 200 moving average now moves to 5.32.
+The company has a market capitalisation of $215m.
 Visit the company website at: http://www.gtytechnology.com

 GTY Technology Holdings Inc. operates as a software as a service company that offers a cloud-based suite of solutions for the public sector, in North America.
 The company develops software technologies for the procurement and vendor or supplier sourcing industry in government, public sector, and various highly-regulated commercial vertical markets; content, digital services, and integrated payments via a software-as-a-service platform for government agencies and utility companies.
 It also develops cloud-based grants management and cost allocation software for state, local, and tribal governments; builds software to streamline municipal permissions and licenses; offers budgeting software, performance management, and transparency and data visualization solutions; and provides public sector budgeting software and consulting services.
 GTY Technology Holdings Inc. was founded in 2016 and is headquartered in Las Vegas, Nevada.